 Covering your RV with a cover can be pretty frustrating and time-taking if you’re not familiar with the key steps.
 You’ll need a step ladder to span the entire vehicle because RVs are typically heightened and heavy, making it difficult to set up a cover on them.

-However, using a cover is an excellent choice to save your vehicle from damage, dirt, and severe weather, especially when it’s not in use for a long period of time.
+However, using an RV snow cover is an excellent choice to save your vehicle from damage, dirt, and severe weather, especially when it’s not in use for a long period of time.
 Follow the steps below to assist yourself in installing an RV cover:

 Preparing Your RV